nchimitt/nchimitt.github.io/_pages/about.md

 Final defense: [Slides](https://drive.google.com/file/d/1d5N2jf10Am_9yNy8z8x2UcPsyvRo5wh-/view?usp=sharing)

 I am a PhD student in Electrical and Computer Engineering at Purdue University under Professor [Stanley Chan](https://engineering.purdue.edu/ChanGroup/stanleychan.html).
-I work on optical forward modeling for inverse problems involving atmospheric turbulence and meta-surface imaging systems (soon).
+I work on optical forward modeling for inverse problems involving atmospheric turbulence and meta-surface imaging systems (soon)..

 I have given two tutorials for imaging through turbulence, one of which was at the 2022 IEEE/CVF Conference on Computer Vision and Pattern (CVPR) which may be seen on [Youtube](https://www.youtube.com/watch?v=g_VY0KToV_s).
 Prof. Chan and I were also invited to write a tutorial on the content of our CVPR tutorial which will be published with Now Publisher's [Foundations and Trends in Computer Vision](https://www.nowpublishers.com/CGV).
 If you're interested, feel free to check out their website or [go here] to access the tutorial (not yet posted).